BEFORE BOOKING PLEASE READ THE BULLET POINTS BELOW DESCRIPTION

 While at Casa Karina you can dine inside or out on the patio tables al fresco while enjoying the view of the ocean and the garden tended to by our lovely housekeeper.
 In or out you always have the soothing sounds of the water in the background.

-Matanchen beach is about 10 minutes by car.
+Matanchen beach is about a ten minute walk.
 Unspoiled by tourists but spotted with friendly beach restaurants it has wide sandy beach and shallow water perfect for swimming.

 PLEASE CLICK BELOW FOR MORE DETAILS BEFORE BOOKING

 Just fifteen minutes away by bus or car is the Historic town of San Blas as well as the famous La Tavora mangrove boat trip which takes you through the jungle filled with flora, fauna and most exciting, crocodiles.